dbbrandt/short_answer_granding_capstone_project/capstone_resport.md

 #### Approach ####

-Once the models are built and tested with the relatively small SEB data set, the entire set of tests are repeated with a larger more complex data, SAG2, which consists of 88 computer science questions.
+Once the two types of models are built, tuned and tested with the relatively small SEB data set of 4 questions, the same models and tuning will be applied to an entirely different and larger data set, Sag2, which consists of 88 computer science questions and about 2500 answers.
-This data set was referened in the earlier Suzen paper (*2) which focused on text mining approaches to grading.
-This dataset was substantially larger and exhibited a wider set of the challenges to short answer grading.
-Restuls from this combined with the SEB

-*Data Pre-Processing*: The first non-trivial task was to preprocess the raw datasets some of which are XML based and generate encoded train and test input datafiles.
-On of the goals of the encondining was to build in the ability to decode the results once broken up and randomized into train and test sets.
-This decoding helps to better understand and visualize the challenges with some of the answers as compared to others.

-*Modeling*: The next step was building and training code for the LSTM XGBoost models were created.
-A version for local testing was done first and then translated to work on SageMaker with Jupyter for Hypertuning.
-The LSTM models required custom coding to work in SageMaker.

-*Tuning and Variations*: In addition, some variations and adjustments to the model were tested.
-These variations were docented in the Reordan paper as having varying impacts on success.
-The key ones tested in this project are:
-* Pretrained v.s.
-Generated embeddings.
-  * For pretrained you can download datasets of embedding word vectors that reflect the relationshiop between words based on a much larger dataset.
-  * Genreated embedding are specific to the current dataset and may have a more limited value for a small dataset.
-* LSTM layers and tunning
-* Dropout layers and flatening layers to reduce overfitting or improve fitting in general.

-*Analysis and Results* The results of the various datasets, model approaches and tunning are analyzed and documented.
+The approach is to recreate the basic model variation from the Riordan paper which leverages LSTM to see the results for the SEB data.
+LSTM make sense here because the order and intent of the words is important and language based datasets are often well handled by adding memory to the model.

+The paper also suggestes a variety of adjustments to the model such as pretrained embedding that will be experiment with to see if they improve the results.

 ### Metrics
 This is a basic binary classification problem so the metrics are pretty straight forward.
 We are looking for accuracy.
 In addition recall and precision are relevant as they help indeify the common case of predicting mostly correct or incorrect.